NJIT-CS490-SP21/Mucic-App/README.md

   1. I had an issue with the loging in ot the github via terminal.
 It was not granting me the permission to loging even if I entered the correct username and password.
       **Solution**: After few hours of research on internet and with the help of fellow students on slacks I found out the solution.
 I disable the two way authentication feature and it solved the issue and then I generated a ssh key in my terminal and added it to my github account.
   2. I had an isuue when pushing the commit.
 After adding my files and commining the changes whenev I tried to push changes github wad not letting me to push the changes.

       **Solution** : The issue was,  that while generating ssh key and adding to the github I put the wrong repository name.
 To solve this issue first I remove the original remote orign and than I again added remote origin with the correct repository name.
 And then I followed the step which I used to initialize the git that i used on first hand.
   3. Whenever I recieved the response in the json format, the response was so messy.
-      Solution: I used a chrome extention called ```Awesome JSON Viewer```.
+      **Solution** : I used a chrome extention called ```Awesome JSON Viewer```.
 So I needed to copy the response which I recieved from the GET request in the text box.
 And then it will process the resonse and butified it.
 It was very easy to get a parent node just by clicking the child node.
       [Here](https://awesomeopensource.com/project/rbrahul/Awesome-JSON-Viewer) is the link of the extention

   # Current problems with the Web App.